Frequently Asked Questions

 The majority of dried mealworms on the market today are industrially produced in China and then imported and repackaged for sale.
 They are freeze-dried and sold in bulk, which lowers the costs.

-Our mealworms are more difficult to ship and obviously cannot be stored indefinitely, which is why they are more expensive per kilogram.
+Our mealworms are more difficult to ship and obviously cannot be stored indefinitely, which is why they are more expensive per kg.

 How many mealworms should I feed to my chickens?